natenka/pyneng-book-en/docs/source/book/16_unicode/errors.rst

     UnicodeDecodeError: 'ascii' codec can't decode byte 0xd0 in position 0: ordinal not in range(128)

-Another variant of error where different encodings are used to conversion:
+Another version of error where different encodings are used to conversion:

 .. code:: python